arnholm/xcsg/dmesh/README.md

 # dmesh

-dmesh is the Delaunay triangulator library used in xcsg with 2d -> 3d extrusions.
+dmesh is a 2d Delaunay triangulator library.
+In xcsg, this library has been replaced by the tmesh library, based on libtess2.

-The library can triangulate a profile consisting of loops (closed contours).
+dmesh can triangulate a profile consisting of loops (closed contours).
 The outer countours must  be CCW as seen from +Z. Inner contours must be CW.